rockdaboot/wget2/README.rst

 Development Status
 ------------------

-Mget is in alpha stage.
+Mget is still in alpha stage but is already useful.
 You might encounter lots of bugs and missing features.
-So, for now (10.08.2012), don't use it for production !
+So, for now (05.11.2012), don't use it for production !

 The basic functionality is implemented, like:

+- cookies (session/non-session), detection of supercookies via Mozilla Public Suffix List (use the new option --cookie-suffixes <filename>, better: put it into ~/.mgetrc)
+- respect cookie public suffix list http://publicsuffix.org/list/
 - recursive download of websites with or without spanning hosts
 - download of single web pages / resources
 - zlib/gzip compressed HTTP/HTTPS downloads